allan-empalmado/appdevph-dashboard-widgets/README.md

 * Use dash widget shortcodes to display the widget in front-end pages
 * Assign which role to display the dashboard widget

+## Installation
+* Click Clone or Download on this repo
+* Choose download as zip
+* Login to your Wordpress website
+* Click Plugins -> Add New -> Upload Plugin
+* Choose the file you previously downloaded
+* Activate and Enjoy!

 ## Feature Request
 * Email me at allan.fullstack@gmail.com